-While the Cadillac XTS is currently the biggest Cadillac sedan on the market, the brand’s executives have stated that it is not the brand’s flagship vehicle, and GM Authority believes that the XTS is a stop-gap product offering that will be phased out once or shortly after the LTS comes to market.
+While the Cadillac XTS is Cadillac’s largest sedan on the market before the introduction of the CT6, the brand’s executives have stated that it is not the brand’s flagship vehicle.
+Additionally, GM Authority believes that the XTS is a stop-gap product offering that will be phased out once or shortly after the CT6 comes to market.

 Moreover, GM President of North America Mark Reuss was quoted as saying that General Motors has to make “very careful decisions” about vehicles such as a full-size Cadillac sedan.

-The Cadillac LTS would compete with sports-oriented full-size luxury sedans such as the BMW 7 Series, Mercedes-Benz S-Class, Audi A8, and Lexus LS.
+The Cadillac LTS/CT6 will compete with full-size sport-luxury sedans such as the BMW 7 Series, Mercedes-Benz S-Class, Audi A8, and Lexus LS.

-We expect the Cadillac LTS to carry a base price of $70,000, and offer trim levels that would carry the vehicle into the mid-$100,000 range.
+We expect the Cadillac LTS/CT6 to carry a base price of $70,000, and offer trim levels that would carry the vehicle into the mid-$100,000 range.